A Pair of Black Lacquered Bentwood Armchairs

 J & J Kohn

-In keeping with the marriage of different shapes within each piece of timber the chair has been newly upholstered in green silk velvet which brilliantly contrasts with the black lacquered frame.
+In keeping with the strong early 20th century aesthetic of Kohn's design, we have upholstered the chair in a plush green silk velvet, similar to its original, which brilliantly contrasts the black lacquered frame.

 Maker’s mark applied via branding iron on the underside of each chair.